What is cancer immunotherapy?

 Immunotherapy is treatment that uses certain parts of a person’s immune system to fight diseases such as cancer.
 This can be done in a couple of ways.

 - Stimulating your own immune system to work harder or smarter to attack cancer cells

 - Giving you immune system components, such as man-made immune system proteins

-Since then, doctors have learned a great deal about the immune system.
-This has led to research into how it can be used to treat cancer, using many different approaches.
-In the last few decades immunotherapy has become an important part of treating several types of cancer.
+Since then, doctors have learned a great deal about the immune system and how it might be used to treat cancer.
+In the last few decades immunotherapy has become an important part of treating some types of cancer.
 Newer types of immune treatments are now being studied for many other types, and they’ll impact how we treat cancer in the future.

-Last Medical Review: 05/09/2012
+Last Medical Review: 03/19/2014

-Last Revised: 02/22/2013
+Last Revised: 03/26/2014